 By leveraging existing technologies in new ways and augmenting them with engineering innovations, WEKA’s software delivers a more powerful and simpler solution that would have traditionally required several disparate storage systems.
 The resulting software solution delivers high performance for all workloads (big and small files, reads and writes, random, sequential, and metadata heavy).
 Furthermore, because it is designed to run on commodity server infrastructure, it does not rely on any specialized hardware.

-WekaFS is a fully distributed parallel file system that was written entirely from scratch to deliver the highest-performance file services by leveraging NVMe flash.
+WekaFS is a fully distributed parallel file system that was written entirely from scratch to deliver the highest performance file services by leveraging NVMe flash.
 The software also includes integrated tiering that seamlessly expands the namespace to and from hard disk drive (HDD) object storage, without the need for special data migration software or complex scripts; all data resides in a single namespace for easy access and management.
-The intuitive graphical user interface allows a single administrator to quickly and easily manage hundreds of petabytes of data without any specialized storage training.
+The intuitive graphical user interface allows a single administrator to manage exabytes of data quickly and easily without any specialized storage training.

-- Highest performance – ideal for mixed small and large file workloads
+- Highest performance across all IO profiles – ideal for mixed small and large file workloads

-- Scalable capacity – start as small as 30TB and scale to hundreds of petabytes in a single namespace
+- Scalable capacity – start as small as 15TB and scale to hundreds of petabytes in a single namespace

 - Strong security – keep data safe from threat or rogue actors with encryption and authentication

-- Hybrid Cloud – burst to AWS for compute agility or run natively in the cloud
+- Hybrid Cloud – burst to all the major cloud providers for compute agility or run natively in the cloud

 - Backup – push backups straight to private or public cloud for long term retention